Only 36 Percent of Indian Engineers Can Write Compilable Code, Says Study

 As for the rest of the test, I would fail too, especially since it is a one-hour timed test.

-Now, show me a problem where the obvious/naive solution is something any decent programmer can get right in half a day but finding an ideal- or nearly-ideal solution will take a gr
+Now, show me a problem where the obvious/naive solution is something any decent programmer can get right in half a day but finding an ideal- or nearly-ideal solution will take a great programmer a few hours to find, a very good programmer a day to find, a mediocre one 2 days to find, and a lousy one a week to find if he could find it at all, and I will show you a problem that *might* be worth considering if you are trying to "rate" programmers on coding skill.

+Nor does mine so I skimmed the summary.
+Test was with a compiler, after an hour it still didn't work.

 copy-and-paste workforce (Score:2)